This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 When you are just starting, do not go crazy on applying to every affiliate company that you run into.

 Start small as you’re getting your feet wet.
 The best place to start is Shareasale.
+Check out my personal Shareasale review, where I show you how I made my first $100 as a beginner blogger.

 They have a ton of affiliate companies that you can choose from.